515-516-6769

 Is cosmetic work covered by dental insurance plans?

 Most private insurance views these as elective, so coverage is rare.
-Consequently, patient financing and private equity backing for dental practices are growing to help consumers manage dental spending for high-cost items like clear aligners.
+Consequently, patient financing and private equity backing for dental practices are increasing to help consumers manage dental spending for high-cost items such as clear aligners.

 References